rschuetzler/octopress/source/home/index.markdown

 footer: true
 ---

-I'm a doctoral student at the University of Arizona.
-I'm a husband and a father of two awesome kids.
+I'm an Assistant Professor of Information Systems at the University of Nebraska at Omaha.
+I'm a husband and a father of three awesome kids.

 I'm also an aspiring nerd.
 I love trying new technology, but I also love the old stuff.
 I'm currently in the transition from Vim to Emacs, and I'm a huge fan.
 I